open-access-policies/streaming/_security_procedures/sec_proc_003.md

 ### 1. Purpose

-The purpose of this procedure is to describe the formal process for documenting, justifying, approving, and monitoring information security risks that the Company has chosen to accept rather than mitigate.
+The purpose of this procedure is to describe the formal process for documenting, justifying, approving, and monitoring information security risks that [Company Name] has chosen to accept rather than mitigate.
 This procedure ensures that risk acceptance decisions are made transparently, with appropriate authorization, and subject to ongoing oversight.

 ### 2. Scope

-This procedure applies to all information security risks identified within the Company's video streaming platform, supporting infrastructure, and business operations that are proposed for acceptance rather than remediation.
+This procedure applies to all information security risks identified within [Company Name]'s video streaming platform, supporting infrastructure, and business operations that are proposed for acceptance rather than remediation.
 It covers risks related to technical systems, operational processes, third-party services, and regulatory compliance.

 ### 3. Overview